powa-team/powa/docs/components/introduction.rst

 dynamically extended with user-defined information so that PoWA retrieves your specific data, without any modification to PoWA itself.

+The list of known components, whether they're enabled or not and the rest of the associated details is available in the powa-web UI, in the **configuration page** for each remote server.

 Stat extensions
 ---------------